arnoson/very-simple-router/README.md

 # Very Tiny Router

-A simple and tiny vanilla js router written in modern javascript.
+A simple vanilla js router written in modern javascript.
+You can use it to build lightweight SPAs or enhance your traditional multi page websites.

 ## Installation

-### NPM
+### npm

 `npm install very-tiny-router`

 ### manual

-You can also include very-tiny-router directly in the browser.
+You can also include `very-tiny-router` directly in the browser.
 Download this repository and place it in the root folder of your website.
 Than you can either use a iife: